Skip to content

 EtG Urine TestDetection Calculator

-Estimate how long Ethyl Glucuronide stays detectable in urine based on drinks consumed, body weight, and test cutoff level.
+Estimate how long Ethyl Glucuronide stays detectable in urine - by drinks, body weight, and test cutoff.
+A 4-step guided calculator backed by peer-reviewed research.

 Estimates only - individual results vary.
 Not medical or legal advice.